Elementary Book Review

 |

-Motivation: High engagement due to compelling real-world relevance and relatable child protagonists.
+Motivation: High student engagement due to relatable experiences and visual storytelling.
 Background Knowledge:

 Complexity of Tasks: